Welcome to Mid-Pacific Post 1 Guam

 Watch the latest sports on our 3 big screen TV’s.

 Live music every other weekend.

-Check the calendar of events for details.
+Check the Calendar of Events for details.

-“Grill Your Own” Steak
+“Burn Your Own” Steak

 Choice of New York, ribeye or porterhouse.

-Includes salad, baked potato with all the trimmings.
+Includes salad, potato and all the trimmings.

 The 2nd Saturday of each month.

 Sign up and pay no later than Wednesday.

 Preamble to the Constitution of The American Legion